Moving Onto Hinduism

 The Kama refers to desires and passions.
-The essence of Kama in Hinduism is to desire for something – it’s to wish, have a longing.
+The essence of Kama in Hinduism is to desire something – it’s to wish, and have a longing.
 The Kama is yearning for what the heart truly desires.
-Hinduism helps heal the heart by focusing on what it really wants, and it helps you walk the path you need to in order to live a blissful life.
+Hinduism teaching helps to heal the heart by focusing on what it really wants, and it helps you walk the path you need to in order to live a blissful life.
 It focuses on affection and love.

 Hindu is the third-largest religion:

-Hinduism is the third-largest religion in this world.
+Hinduism is the third-largest religion in the world.
 Moksha is essentially liberation, freedom from the cycle of death, and rebirth/salvation.
 Hindus believe in the concept of rebirth.
 Moksha is the release from the cycle of rebirth, which is based on Karma.
 Hindus have a strong moral compass when it comes to Karma.
 They believe the life they live will decide their fate in the next life.
 Hindus tend to believe their atman will be given birth again in a different body or living organism.

-Hinduism is a religion that celebrates successes.
+Hinduism is a religion that celebrates success.
 There are numerous festivals and occasions that Hindus celebrate with determination and passion.
 They celebrate Holi to mark the coming of spring.
 Diwali is the festival of lights that represents knowledge.
 Hinduism paves the way for living a life of honesty, kindness, love for family, and credibility.